 Also, it was shown that in people with diabetes type 2 and people without diabetes, there is no presence of direct links between coronary artery calcium and egg consumption.
 This is a marker for atherosclerosis and its development.

-Among individuals at greater risk for cardiovascular disease, in general, egg consumption inversely links to dyslipidemia.
+Among individuals at greater risk for cardiovascular disease, in general, egg consumption is inversely linked to dyslipidemia.
 Also in some cases, people who consumed eggs when they underwent a coronary angiography had a less visible atherosclerotic plaque.

 When it comes to the influence of eggs on cholesterol levels, a few studies did not find any adverse effects.
 There are no adverse effects of high (1-3 eggs on a daily basis) versus low egg consumption for 1 year.

 The participants were people with metabolic syndrome, type 2 diabetes, and healthy adults.